PKU-Alignment/omnisafe/docs/source/BaseRL/TRPO.rst

         trpo.log()
         ^^^
-        Get the trainning log and show the performance of the algorithm.
+        Get the training log and show the performance of the algorithm.

 .. _conjugate: